Art and Arctic Exploration

 Whaling and the Quest for the Northwest Passage

-The polar environment entered the public imagination during the seventeenth century when Dutch artists painted the earliest seascapes of the Arctic.
-They represented the icy waters navigated by explorers searching for northern routes to Asian markets and the hunting grounds of a booming whaling industry.
+The polar environment captivated the public’s imagination during the seventeenth century when Dutch artists painted the earliest seascapes of the Arctic.
+They depicted an icy ecosystem navigated by explorers seeking new hunting grounds of a flourishing whaling industry.
+Based on written descriptions, artists also imagined the dangerous passage of sailors in search of northern routes to Asian markets.

-The quest for the earth’s riches, national prestige, and personal glory sparked exploration over the next centuries.
+The pursuit of Earth’s riches, national prestige, and personal glory sparked exploration over the next centuries.
 Scientific inquiry was often a secondary motivation.

 Abraham Storck (Dutch, 1644–1708), Dutch Whalers in Spitzbergen, 1690, oil on canvas, Stichting.
 Rujksmuseum het Zuiderzeemuseum, Amsterdam

-Abraham Storck portrays the hunt of a bowhead whale off the icy coast of Spitsbergen.
-He also presents a view of an onshore processing plant that rendered whale blubber into oil.
-By the late seventeenth century, almost 150 whaling ships plied the Arctic waters, providing the wealth that fueled the Dutch economy.
-Overhunting resulted in the near – extinction of bowhead whales.
-Seamen moved on to other regions for their prey, including the oceans off Antarctica.
+Abraham Storck portrays the hunt of a bowhead whale off the frigid coast of Spitzbergen (current day Svalbard).
+He includes a view of an onshore processing plant that converted whale blubber into oil.
+By the late seventeenth century, almost 150 whaling ships plied the Arctic waters.
+The slaughter of these majestic animals literally fueled the Dutch economy.
+Overhunting resulted in the near extinction of bowhead whales.
+Seamen began exploring other regions in search of prey, including the oceans teaming with life surrounding Antarctica.